 Often overlooked, but almost always the culprit (besides, of course, the shitty partner).
-Friends are supposed to be your backbone; to be your strength when you’re weak and happiness when you’re sad.
-No one wants to believe these so-called saviors are poisons in disguise – but unfortunately, they usually are.
+Friends are supposed to be your backbone; your strength when you’re weak and happiness when you’re sad.
+No one wants to believe these so-called saviors are poisons in disguise—but unfortunately, they usually are.
 Whether the person in question is a bad influencer, or just a shitty, manipulative individual, getting rid of a shitty friend is a crucial step to detoxification.

 End it.
 Ever heard the phrase, “Twenty knives don’t do me any good when all I need is one spoon”?
 Point is, it doesn’t matter how many shitty friends you have, you just need one good one.
-Friends are magical, vital components to a happier life – but they have to be real.
+Friends are magical, vital components to a happier life—but they have to be real.
 And if this site has taught you anything, I hope that by now you know you don’t have the power to change people.
-Learn to identify a bad friend, and just like in relationships, don’t be afraid to walk away and be alone for a while; being alone is better than being with a shit.
+Learn to identify a bad friend, and just like in a dating relationship, don’t be afraid to walk away and be alone for a while; it is so much better than being with a shit.

 A Shitty Family Member

-Take a deep breath, and distance yourself.
+Take a deep breath and distance yourself.
 Cutting off ties may be hard for your specific situation, but you still have to look out for yourself, no matter the amount of family functions coming up.
 Calmly explain your need for a break to the rest of your family, ask them to respect your decision and move on accordingly.
-Blood is definitely thick, but it doesn’t take precedence over your own happiness and mental health.
+Blood is definitely thicker than water, but it doesn’t take precedence over your own happiness and mental health.